awv-informatik/buerli-examples/client/src/history-api/README.md

-# History API
+# History based modeling

-TODO: Description and examples of the history api usage.
+History based modeling is similar to solid modeling, but it is non-destructive and parametric.
+You can move back and forth in the modeling history and create feature expressions which you can alter at a later time, prompting your model to re-calculate.
+Use this for assembly and variant configurators.